Peeragogy/Peeragogy.github.io/introduction.md

 our website more friendly.
 So, again, work is in progress but we could use your help.

-Workflow for the 4th edition {#workflow-for-the-4th-edition .unnumbered}
+Workflow for the 4th edition
 ============================

 We’ve uploaded the content of the book to Github and are editing the